-The measures above will let you return to flying for the current season, but you will again have to revalidate your SEP rating before it expires on 22 November.
-To do that by experience, you’ll need to log the usual 12 hours flight time of which at least 6 are PIC, one is with an instructor and 12 take-offs/landings.
-The time period to log that remains the last 12 months prior to rating expiry, so that means between 22 November 2019 and 22 November 2020.
+The measures above will let you return to flying for the current season, but you will again have to revalidate your SEP rating before it expires on 30 November.
+Normally to do that by experience, you’ll need to log the usual 12 hours flight time of which at least 6 are PIC, one is with an instructor and 12 take-offs/landings.
+The time period to log that remains the last 12 months prior to rating expiry, so that means between 30 November 2019 and 30 November 2020.

 Temporary Certificates extended to 6 months